OxyContin Withdrawal: Symptoms, Timeline & Detox

 - Other medications or drugs a person is or was taking

-OxyContin Detox for Treatment of Withdrawal
+OxyContin Detox at a Treatment Center

-When an individual undergoes detox at a treatment facility, medical support and withdrawal symptom treatment are usually involved.
+When an individual undergoes medical detox at a treatment facility, medical support and withdrawal symptom treatment are usually involved.
 This is not the case when someone detoxes at home, meaning there is little relief for uncomfortable or dangerous symptoms that arise.

 OxyContin Detox at Home